 Welcome to London

 The UONL campus is located in the Docklands area of East London.
-Our building, which is opening its doors in September 2021, is in East India (The Import Building, E14 2BE).
+Our building, which opened its doors in September 2021, is in East India (The Import Building, E14 2BE).

 London is a city steeped in history where you will struggle to find a dull moment away from your studies.
 With a total student population of over 400,000, London offers an unrivalled multicultural experience and is one of the most popular student destinations in the world.